 The trunk can be used for everyday wear and active pursuits.

 Check out the trunks available at Walking Jack, an underwear brand based in Greece.
 Walking Jack released the Bluebird Collection in which the trunks and briefs are all in a rich hue of blue (95 percent cotton and 5 percent Elastane).
-Read a blog post (with Roger Zacha (left two photos)) and another (with Aggelos Pirikkis (right two photos)) for more details.
+Read a blog post (with Roger Zacha (left-column photos)) and another (with Aggelos Pirikkis (two photos on the right)) for more details.